What battle commander, when wanting to survey the enemy with his own

 safest of the two, and can be done from different vantage points or with multiple

-But mere observation is limited to what can be implied by what is
+But mere observation from a distance is limited to what can be implied by what is

-enemy's domain and learn much more about the important intangibles, such
+enemy's domain and learn much more about what is hidden from sight, the important intangibles, such

 as plans, intentions, goals, timing, strategy, tactics vulnerabilities,